prlnd/doggy-dog-world/README.md

 - Excessive **error handling** with banners, toasts, and error screens
 - Modular architecture with **reusable components** and **custom hooks** to encapsulate complex logic, and a separate **service layer for API requests**

+## Notes

+- The implementation of dog breed images in the table is kept on the `table-images` branch because the table component does not support virtualization which led to performance issues on large page sizes

 ## Project structure

 - `app` - [file-based routing](https://docs.expo.dev/develop/file-based-routing/)